-Introducing Arterio, our brand-new fleet of 90 trains set to transform travel on our Reading, Windsor and West London suburban routes.
+We'll soon be introducing Arterio, our brand-new fleet of 90 trains that will transform travel on our Reading, Windsor and South West London suburban routes.

-We’re investing a massive £1 billion in a new fleet of trains which offer more capacity, quicker journey times and better reliability and punctuality for our customers
+We’re investing a massive £1 billion in this new fleet of trains which will offer more capacity, quicker journey times and better reliability and punctuality for our customers.

 The Arterio fleet

-Built by Bombardier in Derby, the 750 carriage Arterio fleet is constructed using strong, but lightweight materials such as aluminium for the body shell.
+The 750 carriage fleet is being built by Alstom in Derby and is being constructed using strong, but lightweight materials such as aluminium for the body shell.

-More technologically advanced than the older trains they’re replacing, these modern trains are designed and operated to improve performance for hundreds of thousands of customers using our suburban routes.
-Our 90 strong-fleet strong of trains can carry more people, accelerate and brake more quickly to reduce the journey times between destinations, whilst larger, driver operated doors can allow more customers to board and alight to reduce dwell station times.
+Our 90 strong-fleet strong of trains will carry more people, accelerate and brake more quickly to reduce journey times between destinations, whilst larger, driver operated doors will allow more customers to board and alight and thereby reduce dwell station times.

-These trains are more sustainable than the current fleet serving the suburban network as regenerative braking means up to 30 per cent less energy is used as electricity is sent back into the conductor rail during braking.
+These trains will be more sustainable than the current fleet serving the suburban network, as regenerative braking means up to 30 per cent less energy is used, with electricity sent back into the conductor rail during braking.

 Our investment also improves the onboard experience, with modern features allowing customers to travel in more comfort and to stay connected during their journeys.

-There are dedicated cycle racks available across the fleet meaning customers can safely and conveniently store their bicycles.
+There will be dedicated cycle racks available across the fleet meaning customers can safely and conveniently store their bicycles.
 For every five-car train, 3 bike spaces will be made available for customers, and 6 spaces on every ten-car train.